zazuko/k8s-rdf-exporter/README.md

 # deploy in the `kube-system` namespace in the current cluster
 #   - `k8s-rdf-exporter` ServiceAccount
+#   - `k8s-rdf-exporter` Secret (it will contain the ServiceAccount credentials, this will be automatically filled)
 #   - `k8s-rdf-exporter` ClusterRoleBinding, that gives the SA the `view` ClusterRole
 (cd k8s && kustomize build | kubectl apply -f -)